keygen-sh/keygen-go/README.md

 }
 ```

-### Offline license files
+### Offline License Files

 Cryptographically verify and decrypt an encrypted license file.
 This is useful for checking if a license
-key is genuine in offline or air-gapped environments.
+file is genuine in offline or air-gapped environments.
 Returns the license file's dataset and any
 errors that occurred during verification and decryption, e.g. `ErrLicenseFileNotGenuine`.

+When initializing a `LicenseFile`, `Certificate` and `Secret` are required.

 Requires that `keygen.PublicKey` is set.